araobp/iot-wireless/appl/stm32/README.md

 # Dynamic NFC/RFID tag (STMicro's ST25DV04K) with RN4020

+## Application abstract

+RN4020 as a BLE module receives URI write requests from a BLE central (RasPi), and transfer the requests to STM32.
+STM32 writes the URI to NFC tag via I2C everytime it receives a request.

 ## Collision problem

 I was going to use USART1 for RN4020, but USART1's RX (PA10) is already used by X-CUBE-NFC4/X-NUCLEO-NFC05A1 for YELLOW LED.